201 First Street

 Circa 1933.
 Star Store after remodel of original store (right)(Courtesy Anna Primavera).

 The original Star Store building was extensively remodeled, and a second two-story building with brick façade erected in its place.
 Both buildings had entrances on First Street.
+Rooms on the second floor housed a hotel and a dentist’s office.

 Victor Primavera and Anna Peters were married in 1938.
 The newly weds lived in an apartment upstairs overlooking First Street.
 Two of their daughters were born there.
 Victor bought the Star Store from his father who died the following Christmas at the age of 80.
 Martina died in 1940.